2. Maxwell eigenmode extraction of a meandered resonator designed using Qiskit Metal

 reduced.
 For instance, for this example, they could be set associated

-mesh_h_min = "30um"
+mesh_h_min = "30um" and mesh_h_max = "80um".

-Let us also define how many eigenmodes are to be extracted
+Let us also define how many eigenmodes are to be extracted.

 # Number of Maxwell eigenmodes.